-To become fully Agile, the team must leave behind much of their traditional project management mindset.
-Traditional project management has many aspects that are not relevant to the values and principles that come with Agile adoption.
+The team must leave behind much of their traditional project management mindset to become fully Agile.
+Traditional project management has many aspects that are not relevant to the values and principles of Agile adoption.
 This is especially true in allowing a team to make mistakes as part of their growth.

 Due to the nature of project management, wrong estimations delivered by the team can lead to dangerous consequences.
 These can affect the entire organization and especially team morale.

-Once the organization decides to adopt one of the Agile frameworks, they must allow their teams to work with a high level of uncertainty.
+Once the organization decides to adopt one of the Agile frameworks, it must allow its teams to work with a high level of uncertainty.
 They need to keep moving forward even if they provide wrong estimations about their ability to deliver their commitments (measurements, training, and processes need to be put into place for this to work, this is a complete culture change).

 The Level of Uncertainty in Providing Accurate Estimations

-Naturally the team that possesses some experience will more easily provide accurate estimations.
-This does not mean the estimation problem has been resolved, because estimations can be as wrong in Agile as they are in traditional projects.
+Naturally, the team with some experience will more quickly provide accurate estimations.
+This does not mean the estimation problem has been resolved because estimates can be as wrong in Agile as in traditional projects.

-The main difference in Agile is that we accept the idea that the development team can be wrong with their estimations, and this is especially true with new teams that have just begun following an Agile framework (Scrum, Kanban etc.).
+The main difference in Agile is that we accept the idea that the development team can be wrong with their estimations.
+This is especially true with new teams that have just begun following an Agile framework (Scrum, Kanban etc.).
 The assumption that Agile will resolve this problem is wrong (although it can improve the symptoms).

 Although the level of uncertainty in the Agile environment is lower, it still exists.
-One cannot assume that the team will be able to provide accurate estimations, for more than the next sprint and even then, they can be wrong.
+One cannot assume that the team will provide accurate estimations for more than the next sprint, and even then, they can be wrong.

 Embracing Courage as a Growth Engine

 There are two approaches to handling estimation mistakes.
-The first option is more common in traditional project management and focuses on blaming the development team for their mistakes and how they jeopardize the whole project.
+The first option is more common in traditional project management and focuses on blaming the development team for their mistakes and jeopardizing the whole project.

 This approach is what I like to call an "HR" killer that will neither contribute to the motivation nor make the team more willing to meet commitments.
 Blame is not an effective method to encourage people to improve their abilities.
-The only result will be that next time, the team members will provide exaggerated estimations just because they are afraid to be mistaken again.
+Next time, the only result will be that the team members will give exaggerated estimations because they are afraid to be again mistaken.

-In the Agile environment, there is more room for mistakes that come from the overall mindset.
-Those mistakes can be used as a catalyst for the team, as part of their natural growth and continuous improvement.
+There is more room for mistakes in the Agile environment that come from the overall mindset.
+Those mistakes can be a catalyst for the team as part of their natural growth and continuous improvement.

 Being Agile Instead of Doing Agile in the World of Estimations

-Once the organization decides to start the transition to Agile, there will be a period of weeks and even months when the old project management style will still be the dominant one.
-This will continue until the organization changes its culture and really adopts the Agile values and principles.
+Once the organization decides to start the transition to Agile, there will be weeks and even months when the old project management style will remain dominant.
+This will continue until the organization changes its culture and adopts the Agile values and principles.

-During this difficult period, the Scrum Master or team manager should provide the team with a confident working environment that will allow them to transition to Agile.
-This is completely different from just doing Agile.
+During this challenging period, the Scrum Master or team manager should provide the team with a secure working environment that will allow them to transition to Agile.
+This is entirely different from just doing Agile.

 For this transition to be as smooth as possible, the Scrum Master or team manager must remove pressure and any external interruptions that may affect the team.
 On the other hand, he must recognize warning signs that come from the team itself.
 This demands more HR-related skills that enable him to become effective at discovering problems earlier.